teaching-on-testbeds/eval-offline-chi/index.md

 * **Training**: Initially, a model is trained on some training data
 * **Testing** (offline): If training completes successfully, the model progresses to a testing - offline evaluation - stage.
 In this stage, it is evaluated using a held-out evaluation set not used in training, and potentially other special evaluation sets (as we'll see in this tutorial).
-* **Staging**: Given satisfactory performance on the online evaluation, the model may be *packaged* as part of a service, and then this package promoted to a staging environment that mimics the "production" service but without live users.
+* **Staging**: Given satisfactory performance on the offline evaluation, the model may be *packaged* as part of a service, and then this package promoted to a staging environment that mimics the "production" service but without live users.
 In this staging environmenmt, we can perform integration tests against the service and also load tests to evaluate the inference performance of the system.
 * **Canary** (or blue/green, or other "preliminary" live environment): From the staging environment, the service can be promoted to a canary or other preliminary environment, where it gets requests from a small fraction of live users.
 In this environment, we are closely monitoring the service, its predictions, and the infrastructure for any signs of problems.
 We will try to "close the feedback loop" so that we can evaluate how effective our model is on production data, and potentially, evaluate the system on business metrics.
 * **Production**: Finally, after a thorough offline and online evaluation, we may promote the model to the live production environment, where it serves most users.
 We will continue monitoring the system for signs of degradation or poor performance.